Lanesville, Connecticut: Geography

 There has been limited access to the area since 2008, when the town closed off Lanesville Road from US Route 7.
 This closure pleased the residents of Lanesville but left businesses struggling.
 The area is now almost completely residential as a result.
-Traffic is also blocked on the other end of Lanesville Rd, where there are barriers to the bridge connecting Lanesville with Franks Ln and Harrybrook Park.
+Traffic is also blocked on the other end of Lanesville Road, where there are barriers to the bridge connecting Lanesville with Franks Lane and Harrybrook Park.